romuloschiavon/CloudWalk-DETest/README.md

 This DAG will drop any existing tables related to the GDP data to ensure a clean slate for your data extraction process.

 ### Running the ETL Process
-For this data pipeline I ensured that the data of the report could be refreshed at any given time.
-Sometimes business teams need more than one run per day, so the `generate_report` dag is automatically triggered when the `gdp_etl_dag` succeeds, but also doesn't require the full pipeline to ensure the data is as fresh as possible.
+To ensure that the report data can be refreshed at any time, the `generate_report` DAG is automatically triggered when the `gdp_etl_dag` succeeds.
+This allows for multiple runs per day if needed by business teams, without requiring the entire pipeline to be rerun to keep the data as fresh as possible.

+### Important Step
-Ensure that the `generate_report` DAG is turned ON before running the `gdp_etl_dag` (it will not run automatically!)
+Before running the `gdp_etl_dag`, make sure the `generate_report` DAG is turned ON.
+It will not run automatically unless it is activated.

-#### Start the gdp_etl_dag:
+Switch it to the "ON" position!!!

+Once the `generate_report` DAG is activated, you can proceed to run the `gdp_etl_dag`, and you should have your data extracted, transformed, loaded and pivoted into a easily queriable table.

+#### GDP_ETL_DAG details:
 The gdp_etl_dag DAG consists of several tasks

 Create Data Folder: